Another police killing of a black man stokes US tension, debate

 Biden, for his part, has tried to distance the party from the defund movement, instead advocating increased funding for community policing.

-Ilhan Omar, a Somali-American congresswoman from Minnesota, called that idea "ludicrous" and instead supports dismantling troubled police forces in places like Minneapolis, her hometown, and rebuilding them from the ground up.
+Ilhan Omar, a Somali-American congresswoman from Minnesota, called his proposal "ludicrous" and instead supported dismantling troubled police forces in places like Minneapolis, her hometown, and rebuilding them from the ground up.

 "Nobody is going to defund the police," said Clyburn, the third-ranking Democrat in the House of Representatives.

 "The fact of the matter is, the police have a role to play," he said.
-"What we have got to do is make sure that their role is one that meets the times, one that responds to these communities that they operate in," he said.
+"What we have got to do is make sure that their role is one that meets the times."

-The incident began when police responded to a complaint that Brooks was asleep in his car, blocking the drive-in lane at the Wendy's restaurant.
+Friday's incident began when police responded to a complaint that Brooks was asleep in his car, blocking the drive-in lane at the Wendy's.

 Brooks allegedly failed a sobriety test administered by police, and when the officers tried to arrest him, a struggle broke out.